cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### File Formats and Size
-Questionnaire raw data are stored in CSV format, somnofy data as json files and accelerometry data in .cwa format.
+Questionnaire raw data are stored in CSV format, somnofy raw data as json files and accelerometry raw data in .cwa format.
 All other data are stored in csv format.
 Code and metadata wil be stored in .txt files.
 The entire project dataset will take less than 100GB storage space.
 W3C/ISO 8601 date standard, which specifies the international standard notation of YYYY-MM-DD or YYYY-MM-DDThh:mm:ss will be used in all data collection and processing.
 Data will be stored on dedicated workspace on an MU server mapped as Z: and on FamilyGenomics sharepoint ()
 <br>

 ### Participant Identification

 Participants will be identified by a sequence of 4 random numbers that uniquely identifies preceeded by ABD to denote the project (primary identification key).
-Random numbers were allocated using the RAND() function in MS Excel, with no replacement and are stored at this location [  ].
+Random numbers were allocated using the RAND() function in MS Excel, with no replacement.
 These data will be called "studyID" in all datasets and used as the primary key in a relational database stored in MS Access.

 <br>